 Parts of a Hammer (Explained with Pictures)

 For their simple, almost primitive look, hammers are incredibly versatile and specifically designed tools.
-Depending on whatever you most need a hammer for, the manufacturer will design the specific parts of a hammer to suit it.
-Knowing what each part of a hammer is, and how it fits into each hammer’s specialized use, will go a long way toward selecting the best hammer for you.
+Depending on what you most need a hammer for, manufacturers produce various designs to fit your needs.
+Knowing the parts of a hammer and how they function will go a long way in helping you select the ideal hammer.

 The parts: